yonboyjohnjoy/ledatascifi-2022/_sources/content/frontpage.md

 Just a heads up: This website is (always) under construction.

-LaDataSciFi is listed as FIN377 within the College of Business at Lehigh University.
+LaDataSciFi is listed as FIN377 and GBUS421 within the College of Business at Lehigh University.